 A home warranty covers the cost of repairing appliances that break down due to normal wear and tear.
 It is different from homeowner’s insurance that only covers damages from disasters and not normal use.
 The seller typically pays for this as it protects them from being liable for the breakdown of any appliances soon after the transfer.

 Of course, closing costs for a home sale in Utah are not the only expense you need to worry about.
 Properly preparing your home for sale requires money.

 Your home may need repairs or improvements to fetch full value on the open market.
 Additionally, marketing costs such as room staging and professional photography mean spending money upfront, but can lead to a higher sale price.

-The help of an expert real estate agent is also vital to getting the best sale price for your home.
+The help of an expert local real estate agent is also vital to getting the best sale price for your home.
 However, that also comes with the cost of their commission.
 Sellers should factor in about 5-6% of your home’s value for this cost to pay for both their agent’s and the buyer’s agent’s commission.

 Check out this handy calculator to find out the average commission seller’s pay in Utah.